PacktPublishing/Software-Architecture-with-Cpp-2E/README.md

 **Andrey Gavrilin**
 is a seasoned software engineer who started his journey into software development many years ago.
-His career began with an eagerness for computer games, which led to learning C++, Pascal and Assembly languages.
+His career began with an eagerness for computer games, which led to learning C++, Pascal and the assembly language.
 He has an MSc degree in engineering (industrial automation) and has worked in different areas which allowed him to gain comprehension of the importance of quality software architecture.
 His interests include system, embedded and game programming, electronics.
 Being an enthusiast of retro gaming and vintage computing, he enjoys exploring how historical technologies inform modern system design.
 These hobbies complement his professional work,